stvorl/basyn/README.txt

 An idea and some code of this project were borrowed from Bscp project (https://github.com/vog/bscp).
 Special thanks to Volker Diels-Grabsch for providing a simple and effective solution.

-Thanks to Volker Diels-Grabsch for simple and effective solution.
 However, this tool was created to support additional features I needed.
 Copyright information is included at the beginning of the script.

 DESCRIPTION:

 Basyn stands for "Block device Advanced SYNchronization tool".
-It copies data from one block device (or file) to another � either over the network via SSH or locally.
+It copies data from one block device (or file) to another - either over the network via SSH or locally.

 The first device (referred to as the local device) is always on the local machine.
 The second device (the remote device) can reside either on the same machine or on a remote host.